• Home

 • This recipe makes approximately 9 tablespoons of dressing.

-• Depending on how much you use per serving:
+• Depending on how much you use per serving, you'll have:

 • About 3 servings if using 3 tablespoons per salad (a generous serving).